nsbgn/handalf/README.md

   actions are also safe.
 This is easier to do when associating the overloaded key with Window Manager actions.
 -->

+### More keys

+Actual numpad keys and media control keys have been left out of the layout.
+However, it would make sense to add them on an extra layer.

 <!--
 ## Other